Millisecond Cadence Radio Frequency Interference Filters: Conclusions

-The filters present here are not a unique combination, adding or removing a test may be useful in different radio frequency environments and for different sources.
+The filters presented here are not a unique combination, adding or removing a test may be useful in different radio frequency environments and for different sources.
 These filters can also be improved in both RFI excision and performance.
-For example a better MAD filtering can be done at dedispersion.
-As the dedispersed dynamic spectra is collapsed, the MAD filter can be iterative applied.
+For example, a better MAD filtering can be done at the de-dispersion stage.
+As the de-dispersed dynamic spectra are collapsed, the MAD filter can be iterative applied.
 Filtering along the frequency axis, sum nearby frequencies, and then filter again.
-This filter is more sensitive to large structures but is very expensive.
+This filter is more sensitive to large structures, but is costly.

-Our goal was a filter that removed the minimal amount of signal, that is fast, and works over a wide range of telescopes and sources.
-We believe that these filters meet the criteria.
-For blind searches, the number of false positives and the number of true positives are important.
-We will address this question in a future work.
+Our goal was to extend the set of millisecond cadence available to work over a wide range of telescopes and sources, while still removing the minimal amount of signal, and run faster than real-time on GPUs.
+We believe that these filters meet these criteria.
+We designed a composite filter that is effective for many types of RFI and is particularly suited for removing broadband RFI.
 These filters are available at \url{https://github.com/josephwkania/jess} and can clean both filterbank and psrfits files.
 We hope that others find them useful in their pulsar and FRB searches.